benoit-pereira-da-silva/textual/README.md

 Examples live under `examples/`.

 - `examples/reverse_words`: streams an excerpt from Baudelaire and reverses each word while preserving punctuation/layout.
 It includes a `--word-by-word` mode that uses `textual.ScanExpression`.
+The example uses the minimal `textual.String` carrier.

 ---